 As with any maritime trade, the crew on a supply boat face possible dangers whether it is from severe weather and rough seas (common for all seamen), or other risks inherently present while working with the heavy machinery on board.
 In addition, seamen aboard a supply boat face potential dangers posed by their employers and fellow crew members.
 Negligence on the part of the boat owner, captain and fellow crew members could result in dangerous conditions that may lead to serious injury or death.

-The Jones Act protects seamen who are injured due to negligence when working aboard American flagged vessels.
-An experienced supply boat injury attorney will help you prove your case in court, helping you to win your deserved compensation.
-A Gordon and Elias supply boat injury attorney will explain the difference between Maintenance and Cure and Workmen’s Compensation.
+The Jones Act protects seamen who are injured due to negligence when working aboard American flagged vessels like crew boats and tugboats.
+An experienced Houston maritime attorney will help you prove your case in court, helping you to win your deserved compensation.
+A supply boat injury attorney will explain the difference between Maintenance and Cure and Workmen’s Compensation.

 Companies decide whether an injured seaman receives Maintenance and Cure or Workmen’s Compensation.
 However, their decision is not binding for the seaman.
 Most maritime companies prefer the employee simply accepts the Workman’s Compensation benefits knowing that the injured seaman most likely doesn’t understand that he may has other rights.
 Companies don’t want an injured seaman to seek assistance from a maritime injury supply boat attorney.